Task Force Cultural Heritage

 Pooling of expertise at the KIT

 Therefore, such a process must be critically reflected.
-A cross-linking of the methodological approaches and the know-how of the humanities as well as the social sciences approaches is also necessary.
+A cross-linking of the methodological approaches and the know-how of the humanities and the social sciences is necessary.

 This includes knowledge of the physical preservation of objects, as well as the study of social consequences of cultural assets and the development of strategies to deal with cultural heritage under changing social conditions.

-These skills should be focused in order to advance interdisciplinary work in the field of Cultural Heritage by a pool of experts.
-The Task Force aims to promote the international activity of KIT.
+These skills should be focused, in order to advance interdisciplinary work in the field of Cultural Heritage with the help of a pool of experts.
+The Task Force aims to promote the international activity of the KIT.

 Prof. Dr. Caroline Y. Robertson-von Trotha

 Director of the ZAK | Center for Cultural and General Studies